The-OASIS-Project/The-OASIS-Project.github.io/docs/overview.md

 If I needed a place to store something and it doesn't fit in elsewhere, it goes here.
 Things like helpful scripts, etc.

-### H.O.R.I.Z.O.N. - Holographic Overlay Reconnaissance Interface: Zeroed-in Optical Navigation (Heads-Up Display)
+### M.I.R.A.G.E. - Multi-Input Reconnaissance and Guidance Environment (Heads-Up Display)

 [MIRAGE on GitHub](https://github.com/The-OASIS-Project/mirage)